isabella232/OneScriptLang/docs/OneScript.md

 Name | Description
 ---- | -----------
 `+` | Addition operator can be used to add integers or floating point number.
-It can also be used to concatenate strings and enumerators.
+It can also be used to concatenate strings and sets.
-`-` | Subtraction operator can be used to subtract integers, floating point numbers and enumerators.
+`-` | Subtraction operator can be used to subtract integers, floating point numbers and sets.
 `/` | Division
 `*` | Multiplication
 `%` | Modulus